 - Other documentation of related expenses or losses

 In addition, your lawyer may call in experts who can testify about injury severity, future medical care needs, the cost of ongoing care, and other factors.
 Experts could include:

 - Care planners and specialists

-The purpose of our investigation is to identify and document as many compensatory damages as possible.
-This refers to your losses, expenses, and the noneconomic effects of the accident and injuries.
+Our investigation aims to identify and document as many compensatory damages as possible.
+This refers to your losses, expenses, and the non-economic effects of the accident and injuries.
 These are recoverable damages if your injuries meet the state’s serious injury threshold.
-In addition, your attorney may need to dispute accusations of comparative negligence (FL § 768.81) or other factors that might reduce the value of your claim.
+In addition, your attorney may need to dispute accusations of comparative negligence (Florida Statutes § 768.81) or other factors that might reduce the value of your claim.